lucaswerkmeister/advent-of-code-2025/day04/README.md

 Each listed input file is processed separately.
 The main solution printed at the end (per file) is that for part 2;
-it also prints intermediate progress line, and the part 1 solution is the number in the first of those lines (the cells that can be removed in the first iteration).
+it also prints intermediate progress lines, and the part 1 solution is the number in the first of those lines (the cells that can be removed in the first iteration).